 Supportive, sweet, and totally stylish!
 The ideal mother of the bride needs to make a “bella figura” and this includes choosing the right gown, too.

 Her outfit is typically meant to be classy, coordinated with the colour theme of the wedding, and, of course, not outshine the bride.
-That’s why finding the perfect dress to wear on that special day might be challenging.
+That’s why finding the perfect mother-of-the-bride dress to wear on that special day might be challenging.

 Thankfully, style has evolved, and today’s mothers of brides shouldn’t feel restricted to traditional attire.
 While some of them still will go all out with a classic dress, a matching jacket to cover up, and a hat, others may prefer a trouser suit with a blazer for a little more coverage.
 Also, long dresses, bare shoulders, and even jumpsuits are all perfectly acceptable.